OISF/suricata/doc/userguide/rules/payload-keywords.rst

 It is possible to capture groups from the regular expression and log them into the alert events.

-There is 3 capabilities:
+There are 3 capabilities:

 * pkt: the extracted group is logged as pkt variable in ``metadata.pktvars``
-* alert: the extracted group is logged to the ``alert.extra`` subobject
+* alert: the extracted group is logged to the ``alert.context`` subobject
 * flow: the extracted group is stored in a flow variable and end up in the ``metadata.flowvars``

 To use the feature, parameters of pcre keyword need to be updated.
-After the regular pcre regex and options, a comma separated lists of variable names.
+After the regular pcre regex and options, a comma-separated list of variable names.
 The prefix here is ``flow:``, ``pkt:`` or ``alert:`` and the names can contain special characters now.
 The names map to the capturing substring expressions in order ::